packagist/private-packagist-docs/docs/self-hosted/kubernetes-troubleshooting.md

 ## Private Packagist Self-Hosted (Kubernetes)

 #### Private Packagist Self-Hosted update requires KOTS upgrade
+If the dashboard shows:

+'This version of Private Packagist Self-Hosted requires a version of KOTS that is different than what you currently have installed.'

 Please refer to the "[Updates](./kubernetes-maintenance.md#updates)" section in our maintenance guide.

 #### Generating a support bundle